skalenetwork/skale-consensus/docs/exit.md

 for block boundary

 * fatal error previously occured in consensus
-* consensus StuckMonitoringAgent says that consenus has been stuck
+* consensus StuckMonitoringAgent says that CONSENSUS has been stuck
 * consensus StuckMonitoringAgent says that less than 2/3 of nodes are alive on the network

 Exit on block boundary guarantees exit of all consensus threads.